Apple M3

-Apple M3 is a series of ARM-based system on a chip (SoC) designed by Apple Inc., part of the Apple silicon series, as a central processing unit (CPU) and graphics processing unit (GPU) for its Mac desktops and notebooks and the iPad Air tablets.
+The Apple M3 is a series of ARM-based system on a chip (SoC) designed by Apple, part of the Apple silicon series, as a central processing unit (CPU) and graphics processing unit (GPU) for its Mac desktops and notebooks and the iPad Air tablets.
 Released in late 2023, it is the third generation of ARM architecture intended for Apple's Mac computers after switching from Intel Core to Apple silicon, succeeding the Apple M2.
+The M3, M3 Pro and M3 Max were introduced on October 30, 2023, and were followed by a workstation ship, the M3 Ultra, in March 2025.

 Release

-Apple announced the M3 on October 30, 2023, at its Halloween-themed Scary Fast online event, along with models of the iMac and the MacBook Pro using the M3.
+Apple announced the M3 chip family on October 30, 2023, at its Halloween-themed Scary Fast online event, along with models of the iMac and the MacBook Pro using the M3 chips.
+The M3 Macbook Pro introduced a new “Space Black” finish, the first new color for the Pro line since 2015.

 Design

 The M3 series is Apple's first 3 nm design for desktops and notebooks.
 It is manufactured by TSMC.